Dear Pandemic: Why prioritize sleep?

 4.)
 Healthy sleep is linked to overall health.
 Sufficient restorative sleep is one of the three pillars of a healthy lifestyle (along with nutrition and physical activity).
 Long-term sleep deficiency is linked to a host of adverse health outcomes including cardiovascular disease, dementia, and diabetes, which are also risk factors for severe cases of COVID-19.
 Maintaining a healthy sleep schedule can help reduce the risk of adverse outcomes associated with COVID-19.

-A year into this pandemic, you’ve heard a lot of guidance on what to do (and what not to do).
-The Dear Pandemic team has created a SMARTS graphic to help you with your pandemic hygiene.
 For additional curated evidence-based information about COVID-19 epidemiology, symptoms, treatments, mental health, and everyday life during COVID-19, check out www.dearpandemic.org (or follow us on Facebook or Twitter).

 Continue to check the Pediatric Sleep Council’s coronavirus page for super practical information about healthy sleep for your family during the pandemic.